Loading...

 Portion Control

-Try to have your meals at regular intervals throughout the day to maintain stable blood sugar levels.
+Try to have your meals at regular intervals and avoid eating late at night to maintain consistent blood sugar levels.

 healthspan-mbl